Visit our free Wrongful Termination Resource Center.

-Employers may also not terminate an employee for certain discriminatory reasons.
-Title VII of the Civil Rights Act of 1964 prohibits an employer from discriminating against an employee on the basis of race, color, religion, sex, and national origin.
-In addition, it prohibits employers from taking retaliatory action against employees who complain about or report discriminatory practices.
-An employee who is terminated for a reason made unlawful under Title VII may be able to file suit against their employer.
+Title VII of the Civil Rights Act of 1964 is an example of a federal law that limits the reasons for which an employer can terminate an employee.
+Under that law, employers may not terminate an employee based on race, color, religion, sex, and national origin.
+In addition, it prohibits employers from retaliating against employees who complain about or report discriminatory practices.
+An employee whose employer terminated them for a reason made unlawful under Title VII may be able to file a wrongful termination suit against their employer.

-If you have believe that you may have been wrongfully terminated by an employer, you should contact an experienced wrongful termination attorney as soon as possible.
+If you think your employer wrongfully terminated you, you should contact an experienced wrongful termination attorney as soon as possible.
 A wrongful termination attorney can assist you by: